-A number of elderly residents are unable to afford the skyrocketing price of homes in Davidson.
-In addition, persons who work in Davidson with jobs that pay low-to-moderate wages..
+Some elderly residents are unable to afford the skyrocketing price of homes in Davidson as well as people who work at jobs that pay low-to-moderate wages.
 Examples include:

-To learn about the application process, email Cindy Reid, Affordable Housing Coordinator, or call 704 940-9605.
+To learn about the application process, email Eugene Bradley, Housing and Equity Director, or call 704 940-9653.

 The Critical Home Repair Program, in collaboration with Habitat for Humanity, provides comprehensive repairs designed to eradicate problems and extend the functional life of a home.
 In addition, it allows the owners to age in place in the safety and security of their own home.
 For more information, click here.

 The Down Payment Assistance Program provides assistance to income-qualified buyers who meet program guidelines.
 For more information, click here.

 The requirement to provide a certain percentage of affordable housing units applies to any new development in Davidson with 2 or more residential units.
 This requirement applies even if the development is phased in over time.
 For more information, click here.